IrinaLokhvytska/num_to_str_repr/README.md

 # NUM_TO_STR_REPR

-Simple module that convert the number to the Russian string representation.
+Simple module that convert the number to the Russian and Ukrainian string representation.

 Start number - 0, end number -googol.